 Relax your legs and try to keep your weight on the upper spine.
 Your head should be able to fall back into the headrest from this position, which will take even more pressure off your lower back and ease your back pain.

 Each time you come to a stop, re-position and consciously relax your lower back.

 A lumbar support cushion can also help with this process.
 Fancier cars have them built in, but anyone can get the same result just by placing a small pillow against your lumbar spine when you are seated.
 It also helps to take breaks.
 Depending on your condition, stopping up to every 30 minutes may be needed to stretch, and to keep your back muscles from tensing.

 Driving doesn’t have to hurt.
-If you take the time to practice “stretch sitting” at home in a regular chair and conscientiously position yourself in the car, you can create a much more comfortable ride.
+If you take the time to practice “stretch sitting” at home in a regular chair and conscientiously position yourself in the car, you can ease your back pain for a much more comfortable ride.
 Also, consider investing in a lumbar support cushion, and apply ice to your back often to decrease any inflammation that you may have.
 Happy trails!